fbgallet/roam-extension-live-ai-assistant/README.md

 ### Web search (or web as context)

+⚠️ Currently Web Search can only be achieved with OpenAI dedicated models or Anthropic models.

-The knowledge base used for the LLM responses can be the web itself if you use `gpt-4o-search` or `gpt-4o-mini-search` models.
+The knowledge base used for the LLM responses can be the web itself if you use `Web search` command (or OpenAI `gpt-4o-search` or `gpt-4o-mini-search` models with basic prompt completion command) .
 It's useful if you're looking for information that requires recent data or practical questions, for example, organizing a trip.

 The models don't just summarize different relevant content found on the internet.
 You can use a rich prompt that requests all types of advanced and structured content processing that the LLM will gather.

+You can set the default model to use for Web search (OpenAI or Anthropic models) either in extension settings or by right-clicking on the choosen model in the submenu of `Web search` command.

+⚠️ To collect its data and prepare its response, the model will browse several sites: the input tokens used will be much higher than your prompt, leading to additional costs.
+Additionally, providers charge a fee per 1,000 queries: $10 for Anthropic, and between $25 and $50 for OpenAI, depending on the context size and model.

-Web search context option (in extension settings): you can choose the context size extracted from relevant websites.
+Web search context option (in extension settings) for OpenAI models: you can choose the context size extracted from relevant websites.
 Low: fastest, cheaper.
 High: slower, higher cost.
 See pricing [here](https://platform.openai.com/docs/pricing#web-search)

 ### Images generation